 I am humbled and delighted to be part of our community of learners and leaders.
 Please reach out if I can be of service or if you have any questions about our school.
 I look forward to chatting with you!

-Island Pacific School is an independant middle school that equips and inspires students to cultivate their humanity and this pivotal point in their lives.
+Island Pacific School is an independent middle school that equips and inspires students to cultivate their humanity at this pivotal point in their lives.
 We are an education community that fosters intellectual engagement, citizenship, leadership, and self-confidence.

 Island Pacific School will be widely recognized as a distinctly different, innovative leader of program excellence in middle school education.